 Base interface to all the run methods in this API.
-Runs the specified Helix Core command with the arguments supplied.
-Arguments may be in any form as long as they can be converted to strings by to s.
+Runs the specified Helix server command with the arguments supplied.
+Arguments may be in any form as long as they can be converted to strings by to_s.
 However, each command's options should be passed as quoted and comma-separated strings, with no leading space.
 For example: